bentonow/bento-node-sdk/README.md

 ### `AddFieldParameters<S>`

-Note that this type employs the use of generics.
+The `S` from above represents the type of your subscriber's custom fields in Bento.
+This only applies in `TypeScript`.
 Please read the [TypeScript](#TypeScript) section for more details.

 | Property | Type                           | Default | Required |
 | -------- | ------------------------------ | ------- | -------- |